johnjackoleary/cfi-commonplace-book/projects/cfi-career/For Future Students.md

 - Role play saying no to guests when weather is bad (like we used to do for secrecy training)
 - weather fronts demo
 - Tour of VOR station
+- Take pictures of logbook as you go